My Beach Experience

 Life After The Beach

 I’m going to start a transportation consulting firm.
 GIS is an emerging field in a rapidly growing technological society.
 It may not be as advanced as flying cars and artificially intelligent robots, but for that reason, it’s more achievable in the short term and is sustainable in the long run.
 Analytical mapping is a humble and growing demand in a world where data must be recorded and normalized for assessment and implementation.
 Transportation is one of a hundred examples I could think of that fits that criteria.

 My wonderful professor, Suzanne Wechsler, notified our cohort about a ‘Dinner with 12’ event, a semi-formal meeting hosted by Steve and Nancy Yoho in which we can discuss our academic and professional goals with like-minded colleagues, while munching on creamy chicken and chewy chocolate desserts.
-Fascinated by the opportunity, I promptly RSVP’d the Alumni Association.
+Fascinated by the opportunity, I promptly RSVP’d the Alumni office.
 I knew that I wanted to get involved because this was my chance to learn about Geography in the perspective of an experienced professional.
 Sharing my career journey was just as important as hearing the stories from other individuals.